A guide to investing through PledgeMe

 Crowd-sourced funding is risky.
 Issuers using this facility include new or rapidly growing ventures.
 Investment in these types of ventures is speculative and carries high risks.
 You may lose your entire investment, and you should be in a position to bear this risk without undue hardship.
 Even if the company is successful, the value of your investment and any return on the investment could be reduced if the company issues more shares.
 Your investment is unlikely to be liquid.
 This means you are unlikely to be able to sell your shares quickly or at all if you need the money or decide that this investment is not right for you.
 Even though you have remedies for misleading statements in the offer document or misconduct by the company, you may have difficulty recovering your money.
 There are rules for handling your money.
 However, if your money is handled inappropriately or the person operating this platform on which this offer is published becomes insolvent, you may have difficulty recovering your money.
 Ask questions, read all information given carefully, and seek independent financial advice before committing yourself to any investment.

-4. Click pledge - Congratulations!
+Congratulations!
 You’re (nearly) an investor in an Australian company.
-Once you have confirmed your pledge, you will receive an email with the offer document, and will be able to see the pledge details in your profile.
+Once you have made your pledge, you will receive an email with the offer document, and will be able to see the pledge details in your profile.
 You will not receive payment instructions until after the campaign has closed (and met its minimum goal).